Improve Security Posture on Mobile

 From smartphones to laptops, mobile devices are everywhere.
-With the Bring Your Own Device (BYOD) market set to reach $367 billion by 2022, and around 67% of employees using personal mobile devices at work, there’s no doubt that mobile devices are playing an increasingly significant role in modern businesses.
+With the bring your own device (BYOD) market set to reach $367 billion by 2022, and around 67 percent of employees using personal mobile devices at work, there’s no doubt that mobile devices are playing an increasingly significant role in modern businesses.

-Today, SMBs must consider mobile devices and remote security when devising a cybersecurity strategy.
-To help, we’ve compiled the top 5 ways that businesses can integrate mobile devices into their security plans, and we’ll show how mobile devices can even improve your overall security posture.
+Today, SMBs must consider mobile devices and remote security when devising a cyber security strategy.
+To help, we’ve compiled the top five ways that businesses can integrate mobile devices into their security plans, and we’ll show how mobile devices can even improve your overall security posture.

 How mobile devices affect your data security